jlikhuva/blog/posts/string_indexing.md

 }

 impl<'a> SuffixArray<'a> {
-    /// Retrieve the index of the siffic array stored at this location
+    /// Retrieve the index of the suffix stored at this location
     /// in the suffix array.
 Put another way, we retrieve the id
     /// of the (idx + 1) smallest suffix in the string pub fn get_suffix_idx_at(&self, idx: usize) -> SuffixIndex {